Set up your own DIY Easter Egg Hunt with free printable clues that can be used in any home!

 Since I wanted to be sure that anyone could use this Easter Egg Hunt at home (or at Grandma's house if you're celebrating there), I created fairly generic clues.

-And they can easily be used more than once if you want to have multiple egg hunts.
+And they can easily be used more than once if you want to have multiple egg hunts or even hide the baskets on Easter morning!

 You can use this hunt with just the free printable clues or you can tuck those clues inside a set of plastic Easter eggs.

-I like to include the clues in a plastic egg along with adding a treat to a few of the eggs for an extra bonus.
+I like to include the clues into plastic Easter eggs along with adding a treat to a few of the eggs for an extra bonus.
+Sometimes that regular plastic eggs tend to be a little small so you can try these larger plastic Easter eggs if you want to include the clues along with some treats for your hunt.

 In addition to money (coins), we've also used the following items as egg treats: